A topic from the subject of Isolation in Chemistry.

 Significance:

-This experiment demonstrates the principles of isolation in chemistry, which are essential for separating different substances in a mixture.
-These principles are used in a wide variety of applications, such as:
+This experiment demonstrates the principles of isolation in chemistry, which are crucial for separating different components of a mixture.
+These techniques are applied in various fields, including:

 • Water purification